angular/angular/aio/tools/example-zipper/README.md

 As mentioned, the tool uses the `plnkr.json` as a flag and also a configuration file for the zipper.
 The problem is that not all examples have a plunker but they could offer a zip instead.

-In those cases, you can create a `zipper.json` file with with the same syntax.
+In those cases, you can create a `zipper.json` file with the same syntax.
 It will be ignored by the plunker tool.

 ## Choosing the zip "type"

-In both `plnkr.json` and `zipper.json` you can use two new properties:
+In both `plnkr.json` and `zipper.json` you can use two extra properties for the zipper configuration:

 ```
 {